 All care and services must be Health First Colorado covered benefits.
 Telemedicine cannot be used for anything Health First Colorado doesn’t cover.

-Who is eligible for services?
+Who qualifies for telemedicine services?

 How does telemedicine work?